booch/json_rails_templates/README.md

 Consider these ideas:

+1. Allow a toggle to omit nil/null from being included in output.
+    - Could use a sigil when you really do want to include a nil/null: ``VisibleNull(nil)``
 1. Allow (or require) commas at end of each line.
 1. Use ``as_json`` where available for objects when there is no partial.
 1. Translate dates/times to strings automatically.